Sinking Porch

 JES Foundation Repair recommends a thorough approach over DIY methods or traditional mudjacking.
 Our state-of-the-art concrete lifting techniques, employing polyurethane injections, are engineered to elevate and stabilize sinking porches with precision.

-Based on damage extent and your home’s foundational specifics, we might also suggest additional solutions like foundation piers.
+Based on the extent of the damage and your home’s foundation specifics, we might also suggest additional solutions, such as foundation piers.

 The JES Method for Fixing a Sinking Porch

-JES Foundation Repair’s leading-edge concrete lifting procedure includes:
+JES Foundation Repair’s cutting-edge concrete lifting procedure includes:

-- An exhaustive assessment to diagnose underlying issues.
+- An in-depth inspection to diagnose underlying issues.

 - Combining special foam components for optimal results.